 Our programs are written and implemented following the learning outcomes of the Victorian Early Years Learning and Development Framework (VEYLDF) and the National Quality Standards (NQS).

-Developmental skills and learning dispositions are integrated into the activities, experiences and discussions that the children participate in, allowing the programs to foster the development of the whole child:
+Developmental skills and learning dispositions are integrated into the activities, experiences and discussions that the children participate in, allowing the programs to foster the development of the whole child.
+This includes:

-- Identity – Children develop a sense of self; security; resilience; agency; autonomy; and care, empathy and respect for others.
+- Children have a strong sense of identity – children develop a sense of self; security; resilience; agency; autonomy; and care, empathy and respect for others.

-- Community – Children develop a sense of belonging; participation; fairness; respect for diversity; social responsibility; and respect and care for the environment.
+- Children are connected with and contribute to their world – children develop a sense of belonging; participation; fairness; respect for diversity; social responsibility; and respect and care for the environment.

-- Wellbeing – Children develop their social, emotional and spiritual wellbeing; and take increasing responsibility and independence for their own health, self-care and physical wellbeing.
+- Children have a strong sense of wellbeing – children develop their social, emotional and spiritual wellbeing; and take increasing responsibility and independence for their own health, self-care, and physical wellbeing.

-- Learning – Children develop their learning dispositions: curiosity, cooperation, confidence, creativity, commitment, enthusiasm, persistence, imagination and reflection; and develop their learning skills and processes: problem solving, questioning, experimenting, theorising, researching and investigating.
+- Children are confident and involved learners – children develop their learning dispositions: curiosity, cooperation, confidence, creativity, commitment, enthusiasm, persistence, imagination and reflection; and develop their learning skills and processes: problem-solving, questioning, experimenting, theorising, researching and investigating.